Skip to main content

 Your LangChain prototype works.
 It impressed the stakeholders, the demo went great, and now someone has asked the question: "When can we ship this to real users?"

-This guide walks through how to migrate an existing LangChain or ADK project to Connic, a managed platform that handles the production concerns for you.
-The key insight: your agent logic does not need to change.
-Your tools stay the same.
-What changes is the structure around them.
+This guide walks through migrating an existing LangChain or ADK project to Connic, a managed platform that handles the production concerns for you.
+The key insight: reusable Python tool logic usually stays the same.
+What changes is the structure around it.

 Why Teams Outgrow Frameworks